sindresorhus/gulp-zip/readme.md

 Type: `boolean`<br>
 Default: `true`

-If `true`, the resulting zip file contents will be a buffer.
+If `true`, the resulting ZIP file contents will be a buffer.
 Large zip files may not be possible to buffer, depending on the size of [Buffer MAX_LENGTH](https://nodejs.org/api/buffer.html#buffer_buffer_constants_max_length).
-If `false`, the zip file contents will be a stream.
+If `false`, the ZIP file contents will be a stream.

 Similar to [gulp.src's `buffer` option](https://gulpjs.com/docs/en/api/src/#options).